Stereotactic radiation offers new hope for high-risk heart patients

-Robert Timmerman, M.D., specializes primarily in treating adults and children with brain tumors.
+Dr. Timmerman specializes primarily in treating adults and children with brain tumors.
 He was one of the first researchers in the world to use specialized treatment techniques developed for brain tumors to treat cancer in the body.
-That technique is currently known as stereotactic ablative radiotherapy (SABR) or, alternatively, as stereotactic body radiation therapy (SBRT).
+That technique is currently known as stereotactic ablative radiotherapy (SAbR) or, alternatively, as stereotactic body radiation therapy (SBRT).
 This revolutionary technique relies on highly advanced imaging technology and sophisticated planning software to deliver an extremely potent dose from multiple angles – and it has been shown to offer better cure rates in some instances, particularly for cancers that have spread (metastasized).
-Dr. Timmerman has championed the use of SABR globally and has served as the lead investigator in several national trials designed to evaluate the efficacy and safety of SABR to treat cancer in the lung, liver, spine, and prostate.
+Dr. Timmerman has championed the use of SAbR globally and has served as the lead investigator in several national trials designed to evaluate the efficacy and safety of SAbR to treat cancer in the lung, liver, spine, and prostate.

 “I am motivated by the need I see every day in the clinic to provide better treatments for our patients,” says Dr. Timmerman.
 “Technologies have developed in the last few years that have yielded game-changing, paradigm-shifting approaches, allowing us to reconsider how radiation is delivered in combination with surgery, chemotherapy, and other systemic therapies.”

 "People with cancer are living much longer, so we are aiming to deliver treatments that are more tolerable and create fewer side effects.”